 For example, the misuse of a hydraulic tool to hammer or pry something may seem like an obvious example and yet our team at Aztec Bolting continues to see this as the reasons a certain tool has failed and needs repair and reconditioning.
 Or sometimes workers will install extension handles with the aim of improving the tool's performance.
-Only, these handles place unanticipated stress on the machine and thus cause premature issues.
+However, these handles place unanticipated stress on the machine and cause premature issues.

 Implement Regular Equipment Cleaning -- Especially After Dirty Work Conditions

-Most hydraulic tools are tested for their ability to witsthand extreme work conditions, such as being tested in a salt-spray chamber to ensure they can withstand a minimum of 24 hours.
-But just because they have passed such rigorous testing doesn't mean you want to push them to do so.
+Most hydraulic tools are tested for their ability to withstand extreme work conditions, such as being tested in a salt-spray chamber to ensure they can withstand a minimum of 24 hours.
+But just because they have passed such rigorous evaluations doesn't mean you want to push them to do so.

 Recommended maintenance steps include:

-- Every time wipe clean the hydraulic connections before inserting them into any head or pump to prevent sand and grit transference.
+- Every time, wipe clean the hydraulic connections before inserting them into any head or pump to prevent sand and grit transference.

 - After use, clean the hydraulic head with a non-petroleum solvent to keep it clean and free of any contamination.
-While dirt won't harm the hose itself, it can cause issues if it gets down to the cylinders, pumps, and valves.
+While dirt won't harm the hose itself, it can cause issues if it gets down to the cylinders, pumps and valves.

-- Annually, bleed out any excess year and inspect for proper operation.
+- Annually, inspect for proper operation.

-Keep your Tools in Excellent Shape with Aztec Bolting
+Keep Your Tools in Excellent Shape with Aztec Bolting